 Over the last decade, concern about climate change has nearly doubled.
-Four in five people across the globe now agree we are headed for a climate disaster if we don't act fast.
-Ipsos Global Trends found that 'climate emergency' was the strongest common global value in the months preceding the pandemic.
-Seventy-seven percent of the global population believe that the climate change we are currently seeing is a direct result of human activity.
+Four in five people across the globe now agree we are headed for a climate disaster if we don't act fast.2 Ipsos Global Trends found that 'climate emergency' was the strongest common global value in the months preceding the pandemic.
+Seventy-seven percent of the global population believe that the climate change we are currently seeing is a direct result of human activity.3

 The scientific consensus around climate change is clear, and the humanitarian implications are stark.
-It is estimated that climate change will force more than 100 million people into extreme poverty by 2030, and conservative estimates suggest it will lead to 250,000 deaths per year between 2030 and 2050.
+It is estimated that climate change will force more than 100 million people into extreme poverty by 2030, and conservative estimates suggest it will lead to 250,000 deaths per year between 2030 and 2050.4 youth climate strike movement has captured attention of both the public and governments, and propelled teenage climate activist Greta Thunberg to 'world famous' status.